Risk & Resilience: The Language of Horses

 I laid on the ground for a moment, gathering myself and doing a body scan from my toes to my skull.
 Neck pain.
 Blood on my jacket.
 Nothing broken.
 I looked up at my horse who had stopped immediately after I jumped.
 I screamed every expletive I could think of and then had the urge to laugh at the absurdity of attempting to communicate with him through human swear words.

-I played it cool on the ride out but when I got home that night, I sobbed in the bathtub tending to my wounds.
+I played it cool on the ride out in the dark, but when I got home that night, I sobbed in the bathtub, tending to my wounds.
 Trauma is like a layer cake and when you trigger the collapse of the outermost layer, you can feel the formidable weight of the older ones pulling you deeper into powerlessness.
 I wanted to run out of my body.
+Out of pain.

-Of course, you and I both know that fear and pain can never be outrun.
+Of course, we are not horses, and you and I both know that fear and pain can never be outrun.
 Intrinsically, I think we all know that real power lies in staying; in fighting for what we believe in, or sometimes, in simply staying present to the pain we so desperately want to escape.

-It is excruciatingly hard some days.
-I know.
-But true learning means you've got to pick yourself up.
+It is excruciatingly hard some days, I know.
+But you've got to pick yourself up.

 And get back on the horse.